junaidmirr/bard-app-for-android/README.md

 This repository and APK are for informational and experimental purposes only.
 Google AI is not responsible for any consequences arising from their use.

 Explore the possibilities of AI-powered communication and productivity today.
 Download Bard and unlock a new dimension of mobile interaction.

+Please give me stars if you like my work!!🐱